williamj22/Marketplace/README.md

 A full-stack web application built with Flask that simulates an online marketplace.
 Users can create accounts (restricted to @colorado.edu emails), log in securely, and add listings with title, price, and description.
 The app includes user authentication with password hashing and SQLite database integration.
+(Check MarketplaceWeb for screenshot of UI)

 ## Features